retirement planning | october 31, 2024

-These approaches can extend the life of your portfolio and preserve assets for heirs.
+These approaches can extend the life of a portfolio and preserve assets for heirs.

 Key Insights

-• There are alternatives to the conventional strategy of drawing on a taxable account first, followed by tax-deferred and then Roth accounts.
+• There are alternatives to the conventional strategy of drawing on a taxable account first, followed by tax-deferred accounts (e.g., Traditional individual retirement accounts) and then Roth accounts.

-• If planning to leave an estate to heirs, consider which assets will ultimately maximize the after-tax value.
+• If planning to leave an estate to heirs, consider which assets will ultimately maximize their after-tax value.

 Roger Young, CFP®